 The Police Jury would like to let the citizens of Grant Parish know that we are listening and doing our best to address your questions and concerns regarding the Grant Parish Range.
-Please keep in mind that this is in the early stages of planning so as we get information we will update this page.
+We are excited to announce that the project has been approved and will begin around the middle of June!
+Thanks for your support!

 The Grant Parish Range will be a specialized facility designed for firearms qualifications, training, or practice.
 It will offer safe, local shooting opportunities for all Grant Parish residents, members of the 4-H Shooting Sports, and Grant Parish Sheriff's deputies.
 The goal is to be able to practice rifle shooting at distances of up to 180 yards and provide a full qualification range on pistol.
 There will also be an area designated for shooting skeet with shotguns.